Pakistan Pavilion Inaugurated At China Outbound Travel And Tourism Market Expo - UrduPoint

 The inauguration of the Pavilion was part of a series of activities aimed at celebrating year 2023 as the “Year of Tourism and Exchange” between Pakistan and China.

-While commending the efforts of the exhibitors and tourism companies for the promotion of Pakistan's tourism potential, Ambassador Hashmi noted that Pakistan was bestowed with a rich cultural heritage, diverse landscapes and unique cuisine.
+While commending the efforts of the exhibitors and tourism companies for the promotion of Pakistan’s tourism potential, Ambassador Hashmi noted that Pakistan was bestowed with rich cultural heritage, diverse landscapes and unique culinary.

+He encouraged Chinese tourists, academics and entrepreneurs to visit Pakistan and explore the country.

 APP/asg